Analysis Traps and Antipatterns

 SCOPE CREEP

-Refers to changes, continuous or uncontrolled growth in a project's scope, at any point after the project begins.
-This can occur when the scope of a project is not properly defined, documented, or controlled.
-It is generally considered harmful. (source: Wikipedia)
+Refers to the continuous or uncontrolled growth of a project's scope at any point after the project begins.
+This occurs when the project scope is not properly defined, documented, or controlled, and it is generally harmful to project success.
+(Source: Wikipedia)

 Fixed Scope, Fixed Time